BigBIueWhale/openwebui_config/README.md

 7. In the same `Admin Settings` page, navigate to `Documents` and turn on `Bypass Embedding and Retrieval`.
 This will inject the entire content of uploaded files as context instead of the default of doing a weird tokenization that doesn't work.
 Also set `Max Upload Size 1 MB` which might prevent users from overloading context length with ridiculous file sizes.

+## Model Settings

-8. In the same `Admin Settings` page, navigate to `Models`.
+1. In OpenWebUI `Admin Settings` page, navigate to `Models`.
 A list of models will appear- fetched from the Ollama server via the load balancer.
 The models in the list:
     ```txt
     codestral:22b
     gemma3:27b